Rethinking Uncertainty Estimation in LLMs: A Principled Single-Sequence Measure: Details on Simulation Study

+In this section, we provide detailed insights into the numerical results presented in Sec.~\ref{sec:theory}, especially Fig.~\ref{fig:synthetic_setting}.

-In this section we want to empirically investigate the performance of estimators for the predictive entropy $\ENT(p(\By \mid \Bx))$ (Eq.~\eqref{eq:predictive_entropy}) and the maximum sequence likelihood $\max_{\By} p(\By \mid \Bx)$ (Eq.~\eqref{eq:our_uncertainty_estimate}) in a controlled setting.
+To recall, we empirically investigate the performance of estimators for the predictive entropy $\ENT(p(\By))$ (Eq.~\eqref{eq:predictive_entropy}) and the negative maximum sequence log-likelihood (min-entropy) $\rM(p(\By))$ (Eq.~\eqref{eq:our_uncertainty_estimate}) in a controlled setting.
 Therefore, we consider a synthetic experiment with the following setup.
 We are given a space of possible outcomes $\cV$ with $|\cV| = \{20, 100\}$.
-The task is to predict a sequence $\By = (y_1, ... y_T) \in \cY_T$ where $y \in \cV$ and $T$ is 2, 3, or 4.
-Predictive distributions $p(\By \mid \Bx)$ are not represented by a neural network, but randomly sampled (but fixed in the experiment presented in the appendix) according to a Dirichlet distribution $\mathrm{Dir}(\{\alpha_1, ..., \alpha_{|\cV|}\})$.
-The alpha parameters of the Dirichlet distribution are specified to yield typical predictive distributions as encountered in language models that follow a Zipf distribution.
+The task is to predict a sequence $\By = (y_1, ... y_T) \in \cY_T$ where $y \in \cV$ and $T$ is $2$, $3$, or $4$.
+Predictive distributions $p(\By)$ are not represented by a neural network, but are randomly sampled according to a Dirichlet distribution $\mathrm{Dir}(\{\alpha_1, ..., \alpha_{|\cV|}\})$.
+The alpha parameters of the Dirichlet distribution are specified to yield typical predictive distributions as encountered in LLMs that follow a Zipf distribution.
 For $|\cV| = 20$ we have $\alpha_{1,2} = 10$ and $\alpha_{3-20} = 0.2$.
 For $|\cV| = 100$ we have $\alpha_{1,2} = 10$, $\alpha_{3-6} = 1$ and $\alpha_{7-100} = 0.2$.
 Note that the order of alpha values is randomly shuffled before drawing each predictive distribution.
 Representative predictive distributions sampled from this Dirichlet distribution are shown in Fig.~\ref{fig:predictive_dist_w20} and Fig.~\ref{fig:predictive_dist_w100}.

 The experiments investigate the quality of the estimators depending on the number of samples $\{\By_n\}_{n=1}^N$.
-This is possible because it is possible to calculate the ground truth values for both the entropy and the maximum sequence likelihood for this small synthetic example by exhaustive enumeration.
-We average over 1,000 runs, meaning that new sets of samples $\{\By_n\}_{n=1}^N$ are drawn to calculate the respective estimators.
-As beam search is deterministic, it does not vary in this experimental setting, compared to Fig.~\ref{fig:max_lik_estimate_x} in the main paper, where we investigated the quality of estimators for different $p(\By \mid \Bx)$.
+This is feasible because the ground truth values for both entropy and maximum sequence log-likelihood can be calculated for this small synthetic example through exhaustive enumeration.
+For the experiments we present here in the appendix, we average over 2,000 runs, meaning that new sets of samples $\{\By_n\}_{n=1}^N$ are drawn to calculate the respective estimators.
+As beam search is deterministic, it does not vary in this experimental setting, compared to Fig.~\ref{fig:max_lik_estimate_x} in the main paper, where we investigated the quality of estimators for different $p(\By)$.